How Much Does a Sump Pump Cost to Install?

 Flood Insurance

 Even with an actively working sump pump, there is always a risk of flooding.
-For peace of mind, consider taking out a flood insurance policy for approximately $775 per year.
+For peace of mind, homeowners may want to consider taking out a policy with one of the best flood insurance companies.
 Most flood insurance policies will include building and contents coverage.
+Flood insurance costs between $438 and $1,308 per year, with a national average cost of $834.

 Maintenance

 Sump pump maintenance can cost up to $250 a year to get the pump checked and ensure it’s running correctly.
 Sump pumps should be inspected to check for debris that may clog the pump.
 One way to avoid clogs is to purchase an airtight cover for the sump pump.
 If the pump isn’t turning on as it should, a professional may need to be called to remove any obstructions.
-If you notice that there is no water in the basin or if the sump pump is making strange thumping, rattling, or gurgling noises, call a plumber.
+If a homeowner notices that there is no water in the basin or if the sump pump is making strange thumping, rattling, or gurgling noises, they’ll want to call a plumber.
 A sump pump should cycle on and off during wet periods.
-If the pump is constantly running and not cycling off, call a plumber to see if the pump needs to be replaced or repaired.
+If the pump is constantly running and not cycling off, homeowners can call a plumber to see if the pump needs to be replaced or repaired.

 Repairs

 The average cost of sump pump repair is between $200 and $500.
 A plumber or sump pump pro can repair the check valve, float switch, discharge pipe, pump motor, or lifting handle.
-Weigh your options and determine whether purchasing a new sump pump would be worth it in the long run instead of paying for repairs over time.
+Homeowners will want to weigh their options and determine whether purchasing a new sump pump would be worth it in the long run instead of paying for repairs over time.

 Battery Backup

-A battery backup sump pump will ensure that a pump keeps working, even if the power goes out.
+The best battery backup sump pumps will ensure that a pump keeps working, even if the power goes out.
 Sump pumps with battery backups cost $1,220 to install in a basement, yard, or crawl space.
 Models that run on water pressure with a battery backup can cost a few hundred dollars more.

 Reserve Pumps

-If you live in a wet area at risk of heavy flooding, consider having multiple sump pumps in your basement.
-If one pump is not enough to remove all the water it needs to, having pumps in reserve to help can make all the difference in keeping your home dry.
+Homeowners who live in a wet area at risk of heavy flooding will want to consider having multiple sump pumps in their basement.
+If one pump is not enough to remove all the water it needs to, having pumps in reserve to help can make all the difference in keeping the home dry.

 Filters